 2.2A There are no signs on entry to the car park to indicate where the accessible bay is located.
 There should be a sign at the entrance to the car park to indicate where the accessible parking spaces are located.
-Refer to BS8300, A sign or, if appropriate, signs should be provided at the entrance to each car park and at each change in directi designated park.
-Accessible Parking M Improvement Under Review - Priority 3 ------ -- --- --- ---
+Refer to BS8300, A sign or, if appropriate, signs should be provided at the entrance to each car park and at each change in directidesignated park Accessible Parking M Signs Installed April 2025 ------ -- --- --- -------------------------------

 2.2B The accessible parking bay does not have a sign to the front as recommended by the BS8300.
 Install a sign to the front of any accessible parking space.
 According to BS8300 - Sign should be present with its lower edge 1000 mm above the ground, to identify parking spaces snow or fall only".
 Rey Sign, with its lower edge 1000 mm above the ground, to identify parking spaces snow or fall only".
-Rey Sign, with its lower edge 1000 mm above the ground, is denoted parking space when mad markings are obscured, e.g. by sending solders only ground in the state of the M Improvement Under Review - Priority 3 2.6 There are no safety marked out walking routes within the car park potentially putting people at risk, particularly those with hearing impairments who may not hear a car reversing out of its space.
+Rey Sign, with its lower edge 1000 mm above the ground to identify purking space when road nachings are obscured, e.g. by the holders only " Rey Blue Bodge holders only " 1 1200 mm wide acress zone between designated accessible parking spaces.
+2 1 1200 mm wide acress zone between designated accessible parking spaces.
+2 1 1200 mm wide acress zone between designated accessible parking spaces.
+Dimensions in millimetres.
+M Signs Installed April 2025 2.6 There are no safety marked out walking routes within the car park potentially putting people at risk, particularly those with hearing impairments who may not hear a car reversing out of its space.
 Mark out 1200mm wide hatched pedestrian routes within the car parks complete with signage warning of pedestrians.
 Also recommend providing a maximum speed limit of 5 mph within the car parks OG Improvement Under Review - Priority 3

 3.1A To the rear of the main block there is a short ramp which has a tactile surface, this is incorrect and could potentially confuse people with impaired vision.
 Deemed reasonable to retain in the short term.
 Consider replacing/correcting at the next main external refurbishment.
 OG Improvement Under Review - Priority 3 3.1B The ramp to the right side of the main block does not have colour contrast to the surface to indicate the presence of a gradient.
 Colour contrast should be added to the surface of the ramp.
-According to BS8300 - The colour of the surface of a ramp should contrast in luminance with that of a landing and surrounding area so that its presence is distinguishable by people with impaired vision. og Colour Contrasting Painting Completed - Apr 24 3.1C The rear Maths Block ramp does not have colour contrast to the surface to indicate the presence of a gradient.
+According to BS8300 - The colour of the surface of a ramp should contrast in luminance with that of a landing and surrounding area so that its presence is distinguishable by people with impaired vision.
+OG Colour Contrasting Painting Completed - Apr 24 3.1C The rear Maths Block ramp does not have colour contrast to the surface to indicate the presence of a gradient.
 Colour contrast should be added to the surface of the ramp.
 OG Colour Contrasting Painting Completed - Apr 24 3.2A Although some handrails have been given a repaint the ramp to the rear of the new block has handrails which are partially of exposed metal making them cold to touch.
 The handrails should be coated with nylon or a suitable alternative to ensure that they are not cold to touch.
 OG Improvement Under Review - Priority 3